 I brought the New Russar+ along for my trip to Nusa Lembongan, an island off Bali, Indonesia.

-An island which is accessible via boats about 30 minutes off Bali, Nusa Lembongan has a lot to offer to those seeking beautiful beaches, mangroves and dive spots without the bus load of tourists.
+An island which is accessible via boats about 30 minutes off Bali, Nusa Lembongan has a lot to offer to those seeking beautiful beaches, mangroves and dive spots without the busload of tourists.
 (If you need a villa, consider Villa Lotus)

 Be prepared for the occasional electrical outages and bring lots of mosquito repellents because those buggers are a nasty piece of work.

-If you are thinking of doing a bit of exploring, be sure that you are decently skilled on a scooter as the island’s roads (or lack of) are fairly technical in some areas and are really narrow so they will be a fair amount of close shaves with other motorist.
+If you are thinking of doing a bit of exploring, be sure that you are decently skilled on a scooter as the island’s roads (or lack of) are fairly technical in some areas and are really narrow so they will be a fair amount of close shaves with other motorists.

 Here are snippets of my time in Nusa Lembongan, shot on the Leica M-E with the Lomography New Russar+ lens.